abridged/collabland-dev/telefrens/create-a-tf-group.md

 2. Click on the profile icon of the bot and select 'Add to Group'.

-3. Select the group you want to add and add the bot as an administrator with prefilled permissions.
+3. Select the group you want to add the bot to as Admin.

-## Adding the Telefrens bot to your group on Phone

-After creating your group [according to link](https://telegram.org/faq#q-how-do-i-create-a-group), follow the steps below to add the Telefrens bot to your group.

-1. Edit Your Group Settings.

-2. Access your group settings by selecting your group icon in the upper left hand corner of the menu bar.

-    - Click the pencil icon to edit the group settings.

-    - Click on "Chat History for New Members" and select `Visible`.

-    - Click Done to save your changes.

-### Give the Telefrens Bot Required Permissions

-Invite the Telefrens bot to your group.

-1. Search for `@telefrensbot` in the Telegram app and select the bot from the search results.

-2. Click on the profile icon of the bot and select 'Add to Group'.

-3. Select the group you want to add and add the required permissions to the bot:
+4. Grant the required permissions to the bot:

    - **Manage Group**
    - **Ban Users**